 This little remedy to halt your cold in its tracks is easy to make.
 Simply infuse about 2 teaspoons of freshly grated ginger root in a cup of hot water for anything from 5-15 minutes, depending on how strong you like it.
 Feel free to add lemon and/or honey.
 Additionally, mixing peppermint and ginger together for a welcome alternative.

 Optionally, try ginger tea in bags if you’re in the need for more convenience.
 Pukka’s 3 Ginger is my all-time favourite.

 Learn more about herbal teas in my blog Herbal Teas: From Sunrise to Sunset.

 Vitamin C has long been known to support the immune system and help fight off colds.
 Up your intake of fruits and veggies high in Vitamin C to help keep those nasty bugs at bay, including:

 - citrus fruits e.g lemons, grapefruit and oranges

 And if you’ve got the feeling you’re coming down with a cold or virus, go straight for your Vitamin C supplements.

 Study after study has proven the effectiveness of Vitamin C in high dosages for prevention and relief of cold and flu symptoms.

-Taking between 1000mg – 2000mg of Vitamin C every day could help to shorten the duration and lessen the symptoms and severity of a cold or flu, especially if you ensure to keep blood levels of Vitamin C high until the cold of flu has gone.
+Taking between 1000mg – 2000mg of Vitamin C every day could help to shorten the duration and lessen the symptoms and severity of a cold or flu.
+That’s especially true if you ensure to keep blood levels of Vitamin C high until the cold of flu has gone.

-This means taking 2000mg immediately when you get the first sign of any symptoms and then 1000mg every hour until the cold has gone (usually within 24 hours and often within 12).
+This means taking 2000mg immediately when you get the first sign of any symptoms.
+Then take 1000mg every hour until the cold has gone (usually within 24 hours and often within 12).